xArm-Developer/xarm_ros/ReadMe.md

    ```bash
    $ roslaunch xarm7_gripper_moveit_config xarm7_gripper_moveit_gazebo.launch
    ```
    If you have a satisfied motion planned in Moveit!, hit the "Execute" button and the virtual arm in Gazebo will execute the trajectory.

+   3. If **xArm vacuum gripper needs to be attached**, just replace "gripper" with "vacuum_gripper" in above gripper example.

 #### To run Moveit! motion planner to control the real xArm:
    First make sure the xArm and the controller box are powered on, then execute: